n0-computer/iroh/iroh-sync/README.md

 *Entrys*.
 Each entry is identified by a key, its author, and the replica's namespace.
 Its value is the 32-byte BLAKE3 hash of the entry's content data, the size of this content data, and a timestamp.
-The content data itself is not stored or transfered through a replica.
+The content data itself is not stored or transferred through a replica.

 All entries in a replica are signed with two keypairs: